Making music on Linux

 The controllers

 Novation's Companion software is built around Web MIDI API, so it works on any OS which can open Google Chrome (tested myself, unfortunately Firefox and Chromium do not work yet).
-This can get you around the limitations of OS-bound apps, which are unfortunately used by most MIDI gear manufacturers.
+This can get you around the limitations of Windows/Mac-specific apps, which are unfortunately used by most MIDI gear manufacturers.

 When picking a controller, first check whether it is supported by DrivenByMoss.
 It will get you an out-of-the-box full Bitwig integration, just like between Ableton & Ableton Push.
 I cannot recommend it enough!